—

-The most common reasons for dose reductions were mucositis and pneumonitis1
+The most common reasons for dose reductions were stomatitis and pneumonitis

 *